-R-41.
+R-45.
 Time of Award

-The award shall be made promptly by the arbitrator and, unless otherwise agreed by the parties or specified by law, no later than 30 days from the date of closing the hearing, or, if oral hearings have been waived, from the date of the AAA's transmittal of the final statements and proofs to the arbitrator.
+The award shall be made promptly by the arbitrator and, unless otherwise agreed by the parties or specified by law, no later than 30 calendar days from the date of closing the hearing, or, if oral hearings have been waived, from the due date set for receipt of the parties 'final statements and proofs.

-R-42.
+R-46.
 Form of Award

 - (a) Any award shall be in writing and signed by a majority of the arbitrators.
-It shall be executed in the manner required by law. - (b) The arbitrator need not render a reasoned award unless the parties request such an award in writing prior to appointment of the arbitrator or unless the arbitrator determines that a reasoned award is appropriate.
+It shall be executed in the form and manner required by law. - (b) The arbitrator need not render a reasoned award unless the parties request such an award in writing prior to appointment of the arbitrator or unless the arbitrator determines that a reasoned award is appropriate.

-R-43.
+R-47.
 Scope of Award

 - (a) The arbitrator may grant any remedy or relief that the arbitrator deems just and equitable and within the scope of the agreement of the parties, including, but not limited to, specific performance of a contract. - (b) In addition to a final award, the arbitrator may make other decisions, including interim, interlocutory, or partial rulings, orders, and awards.
-In any interim, interlocutory, or partial award, the arbitrator may assess and apportion the fees, expenses, and compensation related to such award as the arbitrator determines is appropriate. - (c) In the final award, the arbitrator shall assess the fees, expenses, and compensation provided in Sections R-49, R-50, and R-51.
+In any interim, interlocutory, or partial award, the arbitrator may assess and apportion the fees, expenses, and compensation related to such award as the arbitrator determines is appropriate. - (c) In the final award, the arbitrator shall assess the fees, expenses, and compensation provided in Sections R-53, R-54, and R-55.
 The arbitrator may apportion such fees, expenses, and compensation among the parties in such amounts as the arbitrator determines is appropriate. - (d) The award of the arbitrator(s) may include:

-interest at such rate and from such date as the arbitrator(s) may deem appropriate; and an award of attorneys' fees if all parties have requested such an award or it is authorized by law or their arbitration agreement.
+- i. interest at such rate and from such date as the arbitrator(s) may deem appropriate; and - ii. an award of attorneys 'fees if all parties have requested such an award or it is authorized by law or their arbitration agreement.

-R-44.
-Award upon Settlement
+R-48.
+Award Upon Settlement - Consent Award

-If the parties settle their dispute during the course of the arbitration and if the parties so request, the arbitrator may set forth the terms of the settlement in a "consent award."
-A consent award must include an allocation of arbitration costs, including administrative fees and expenses as well as arbitrator fees and expenses.
+- (a) If the parties settle their dispute during the course of the arbitration and if the parties so request, the arbitrator may set forth the terms of the settlement in a "consent award."
+A consent award must include an allocation of arbitration costs, including administrative fees and expenses as well as arbitrator fees and expenses. - (b) The consent award shall not be released to the parties until all administrative fees and all arbitrator compensation have been paid in full.

-R-45.
+R-49.
 Delivery of Award to Parties

-Parties shall accept as notice and delivery of the award the placing of the award or a true copy thereof in the mail addressed to the parties or their representatives at the last known addresses, personal or electronic service of the award, or the filing of the award in any other manner that is permitted by law.
+Parties shall accept as notice and delivery of the award the placing of the award or a true copy thereof in the mail addressed to the parties or their representatives at their last known addresses, personal or electronic service of the award, or the filing of the award in any other manner that is permitted by law.

-R-46.
+R-50.
 Modification of Award

-Within 20 days after the transmittal of an award, any party, upon notice to the other parties, may request the arbitrator, through the AAA, to correct any clerical, typographical, or computational errors in the award.
+Within 20 calendar days after the transmittal of an award, any party, upon notice to the other parties, may request the arbitrator, through the AAA, to correct any clerical, typographical, or computational errors in the award.
 The arbitrator is not empowered to redetermine the merits of any claim already decided.
-The other parties shall be given 10 days to respond to the request.
-The arbitrator shall dispose of the request within 20 days after transmittal by the AAA to the arbitrator of the request and any response thereto.
+The other parties shall be given 10 calendar days to respond to the request.
+The arbitrator shall dispose of the request within 20 calendar days after transmittal by the AAA to the arbitrator of the request and any response thereto.

-R-47.
+R-51.
 Release of Documents for Judicial Proceedings